jcherven/vimwiki/reactComponentLifecylce.md

 ## 0. `constructor(props)` (optional)

+React component constructors are for:

+1. initializing local state by assigning an object to `this.state`
+2. binding event handler methods to an instance

-optional as long as you don't bind methods and don't initialize state. state can be set in the constructor if needed. the constructor is the only place where state should be directly manipulated (all other state manipulations should be done with the `setState()` method).
+they are optional if you don't bind methods or don't initialize state.

+the constructor is the only place where state should be directly manipulated (all other state manipulations should be done with the `setState()` method).

+if state is directly assigned, `super(props)` must be called. failing to do so will cause `this.props` to be `undefined`.

 ```javascript
 constructor(props) {